发布于 2015-08-27 16:37:50 | 286 次阅读 | 评论: 0 | 来源: 网络整理

 You can also require a user to access a URL via SSL; just use the

-argument in any access_control
+requires_channel argument in any access_control entries.
+If this

-the user will be redirected to https
+the user will be redirected to https:

 # app/config/security.yml